Sebi bars Securekloud, its directors from securities mkts for up to 3 yrs; slaps Rs 10-cr fine | Law-Order

 The Sebi order has also prohibited three company directors -- Suresh Venkatachari, RS Ramani and Gurumurthi Jayaraman -- from being associated as a director or key managerial personnel in a listed company or an intermediary from six months up to one year.

-Sebi slapped a fine of Rs 3 crore each on STL and Venkatachari, and Rs 2 crore each on Ramani and Jayaraman, according to the order.
+Sebi slapped a fine of Rs 4 crore on STL, Rs 3 crore on Venkatachari, Rs 2 crore on Ramani and Rs 1 crore on Jayaraman, according to the order.
 They have been directed to pay the penalty within 45 days, the Securities and Exchange Board of India (Sebi) said in its final order passed on Friday.

-Thereafter, Sebi initiated an investigation in the affairs of the company for the period covering financial years 2017-18 to 2020-21.
+Thereafter, Sebi initiated an investigation into the affairs of the company for the period covering the financial years 2017-18 to 2020-21.

-In its probe, Sebi found that there was misrepresentation of financial statements of STL, the consolidated revenue of the firm rose manifold within short span of time i.e from Rs 271.93 Crore in FY 2015-16 to Rs 850.39 crore in FY 2018-19.
+In its probe, Sebi found that there was a misrepresentation of the financial statements of STL, the consolidated revenue of the firm rose manifold within a short span of time i.e from Rs 271.93 Crore in FY 2015-16 to Rs 850.39 crore in FY 2018-19.

 Also, once the STL stopped booking fictitious revenue (from 2019-20 onwards), its revenue decreased to Rs 386.43 crore during FY 2019-20.

-Further, the company also inflated its balance sheet size by capitalizing fictitious expenditure towards development of software, resulting in its balance sheet size increasing from Rs 44.76 crore as on March 31, 2013 to Rs 997.99 crore as on March 31, 2019.
+Further, the company also inflated its balance sheet size by capitalizing fictitious expenditure towards the development of software, resulting in its balance sheet size increasing from Rs 44.76 crore as on March 31, 2013, to Rs 997.99 crore as on March 31, 2019.

-After impairment and other write offs, balance sheet size of the Company reduced from Rs 997.99 crore to Rs 242.82 crore in single financial year, Rs 755.17 crore was wiped off from balance sheet of the company, as per the order.
+After impairment and other write-offs, the balance sheet size of the Company reduced from Rs 997.99 crore to Rs 242.82 crore in a single financial year, Rs 755.17 crore was wiped off from the balance sheet of the company, as per the order.

 Accordingly, Sebi directed STL to undertake the measures to bring back or recover Rs 3.83 crore from Venkatachari within a period of one year.

-''It found that STL did not disclose the information regarding initiation of forensic audit by Sebi and incorporation of STL's foreign subsidiaries, to the stock exchanges thus, keeping the investors in dark about their wrong doings,'' the order said.
+''It found that STL did not disclose the information regarding initiation of a forensic audit by Sebi and incorporation of STL's foreign subsidiaries, to the stock exchanges thus, keeping the investors in dark about their wrongdoings,'' the order said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)